lfit/itpol/kernel-developer-pgp-guide.md

 #### Learn to use keyservers (more) safely

-If, despite setting `auto-key-retrieve`, you still get a `public key not found` error when trying to validate someone's tag, then you should attempt to lookup that key using a keyserver.
+If, despite setting `auto-key-retrieve`, you still get a "No public key" error when trying to validate someone's tag, then you should attempt to lookup that key using a keyserver.
 It is important to keep in mind that there is absolutely no guarantee that the key you retrieve from a keyserver belongs to the actual person -- that much is by design.
 You are supposed to use the Web of Trust to establish key validity.

 How to properly maintain the Web of Trust is beyond the scope of this document, simply because doing it properly requires both effort and dedication that tends to be beyond the caring threshold of most human beings.
-Here are some shortcuts that will help reduce the risk of importing a malicious key.
+Here are some shortcuts that will help you reduce the risk of importing a malicious key.

 First, let's say you've tried to run `git verify-tag` but it returned an error saying the key is not found: